RBGKew/bioinfo-utils/docs/hatta.md

 ## Data Storage
 There are 3 main places you can store your data /home, /data and /science.

-For access to a projects group and directories you need to contact [Matt Clarke](mailto:m.clarke@kew.org) and get permission form the groups owner (usually the associated team leader).
+For access to a project groups and directories you need to contact [Matt Clarke](mailto:m.clarke@kew.org) and get permission form the groups owner (usually the associated team leader).

 ### /home
 Your Home directory is the place you'll land when you login.
 This is a god place to save your scripts and some configuration files.
 It is Limited to 4GB so it's best not to store any data or programs here.